koto-bank/kocaptcha/README.md

 The only dependency seems to be fontconfig to find fonts, which can be set with the `KOCAPTCHA_FONT_FAMILY` environmental variable.

-To run, simply do `KOCAPTCHA_FONT_FAMILY=FontFamily cargo run --release` (if not font family is provided, the first available is used).
+To run, simply do `KOCAPTCHA_FONT_FAMILY=FontFamily cargo run --release` (if no font family is provided, the first available is used).
 This will start the service at `0.0.0.0:8424`.